NIH-NCPI/ncpi-fhir-ig-2/input/pagecontent/StructureDefinition-ncpi-participant-intro.md

 In order to ensure that our resources are interoperable across studies, we have employed a number of restrictions that should make consuming Patient resources more consistent.

 * ID **should** be a globally unique identifier associated with the patient.
 This practice is intended to make constructing queries for the same patient compatible across different servers (such as QA vs PROD) but also to make the resource URLs more meaningful.
-* identifier **should** have all appropriate Identifiers with a meaningful system/value pair.
-Such identifiers may include DbGAP accession IDs, global and external IDs, etc.
+* Identifier **should** have all appropriate identifiers with a meaningful system/value pair.
+Such identifiers may include dbGaP accession IDs, global and external IDs, etc.
-* race and ethnicity **must** be defined using OMB Categories using the relevant US Core extensions ([us-core-race extension](https://hl7.org/fhir/us/core/STU7/StructureDefinition-us-core-race.html) & [us-core-ethnicity](https://hl7.org/fhir/us/core/STU7/StructureDefinition-us-core-ethnicity.html))
+* Race and ethnicity **must** be defined using OMB Categories using the relevant US Core extensions ([us-core-race extension](https://hl7.org/fhir/us/core/STU7/StructureDefinition-us-core-race.html) & [us-core-ethnicity](https://hl7.org/fhir/us/core/STU7/StructureDefinition-us-core-ethnicity.html))
-* Where birth date is known, the extension, [reseearch-date-of-birth-method](StructureDefinition-research-date-of-birth-method.html) **must** be provided to indicate the method used in the construction of that value.
+* Where birth date is known, the extension, [research-date-of-birth-method](StructureDefinition-research-date-of-birth-method.html) **must** be provided to indicate the method used in the construction of that value.

 #### Recommended Practices
-TDOD: Write Recommended Practices
+While only some of the fields in NCPI Participant are strictly required, it is recommended that users of this IG fill out as much information as they have available for a given participant.

 ##### FHIR Mappings
 The following fields from the shared data model are to be mapped into the NCPI Participant as shown below: